Inference of Binary Regime Models with Jump Discontinuities: Introduction

+As par our knowledge, the approach of the present paper is absent in the literature.
+We call the resulting estimator as maximal, because this maximizes the contribution of diffusion term in explaining return series and diminishes the false-positive error.
+In addition to this, in maximal threshold, one can set a confidence level for controlling the false positive error.
+Although controlling that has been the main focus, the error in volatility parameter estimation is also controlled as a consequence.

-The pure jump process, for modelling regimes, could be either a finite state continuous time Markov chain or a semi-Markov chain.
+Following the removal of jumps, we model the derived continuous part of the data using a binary regime switching GBM model.
+The regime switching dynamics is a pure jump process.
+That could be either a finite state continuous time Markov chain or a semi-Markov chain and is used for modelling volatility dynamics.
 The main difference between a Markov chain and a semi-Markov chain is in its instantaneous transition rate.
 It is just a constant matrix for the homogeneous Markov chain whereas for the semi-Markov chain it is a matrix valued function of the sojourn time.
 So far the applicability is concerned, the SMGBM models are superior to the Markovian counterpart for its greater flexibility in fitting the inter transition times.
-Since such flexibility in model fitting directly leads to the improvements in derivative pricing, the statistical comparison between the Markov and semi-Markov regime switching GLP samples becomes particularly important.
-For the comparison purpose, we propose a discriminating statistics whose sampling distribution varies drastically, under the regime switching assumption, with varying choices of instantaneous rate parameter.
+Since such flexibility in model fitting directly leads to improvements in derivative pricing, the statistical comparison between the Markov and semi-Markov regime switching samples becomes particularly important.
+For the comparison purpose, we propose a discriminating statistic.
+Its sampling distribution desirably varies drastically, with varying choices of instantaneous rate parameter in the regime switching dynamics.

-The discriminating statistics is constructed using some descriptive statistics of squeeze and expansion duration of Bollinger band, which seems to be the most natural approach.
-The sampling distribution of the descriptive statistics of these durations under a particular model hypothesis does not have a nice form.
+The discriminating statistic is constructed using some descriptive statistics of squeeze and expansion duration of Bollinger band, which seems to be the most natural approach.
+The sampling distributions of the descriptive statistics of these durations under a particular model hypothesis do not have nice forms.
 Hence the inference cannot be done analytically.
-In spite of the difficulty, one can surely obtain empirical distribution of the statistics using a reliable simulation procedure.
+In spite of this limitation, one can surely obtain an empirical distribution of the statistics using a reliable simulation procedure.
 This is a standard approach and is termed as the typical realization surrogate data approach in Theiler et al \cite{JT}.
 Readers may find application of this approach in many other texts including but not restricted to \cite{SS1} and \cite{JD}.